Vettabase/awesome-mariadb/list-int.md

-# Awesome MariaDB for MariaDB Internals Developers
+# Awesome MariaDB Internals and Plugins Development

 A curated list of awesome MariaDB resources, maintained by [Vettabase](https://vettabase.com) and sponsored by the [MariaDB Foundation](https://mariadb.org/).